jquinby/jekyll-now/about.md

 ---
 Completed, most recent at the top:

+_Doors in the Walls of the World_, Peter Kreeft
 _Blue at the Mizzen_, Patrick O'Brian
 _The Incarnate Lord_, Thomas Joseph White, OP
 _How to Lead Small Groups_, Neal McBride